MissouriMRR/IARC-2020/vision/obstacle/README.md

 The find_blobs function takes in an image (with optional logging), and returns an `np.array` of `Rectangle` objects that define the bounding boxes of the blobs.

+### Tracking Obstacles

+In order to track detected obstacles between frames of an image, new obstacles are compared with a previous buffer of stored obstacles.
+If an new obstacle is within a certain tolerance of an obstacle from a previous frame, they are said to be the same obstacle.
+The number of frames that an obstacle has been present is tracked.
+Once an obstacle has been present for at least a certain number of frames, it is said to be persisntent, and is thus something that should be avoided.
+This helps filter out false positives from the obstacle detection phase by requiring obstacles to be present for a certain amount of time before it is acted upon.

 ## Unit Testing